truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // A set of flags for rescuing weird touch event behavior
     $scope.touchRescuePlatformFlags = {
         noParentSelectPossibleYet: false
     };

-    // This is an info object that keeps track of what basic (non-value related) events that are firing in webbles and
-    // the platform.
-This is used in combination with $watch in webble development to be able to react properly to
-    // things of interest.
-    $scope.eventInfo = {
-        slotChanged: null, 			//As set: {instanceId: [Instance Id for webble getting slot changed], slotname: [Slot Name], slotvalue: [Slot Value]}
-		deletingWebble: null, 		//As set: {instanceId: [Instance Id for webble being deleted], templateId: [template Id for webble being deleted]}
-		keyDownForWebble: null, 	//As set: {instanceIdList: [Instance Id list for webbles being selected], key: {code: [key code], name: [key name], released: [True When Key Released], timestamp: [when it happened as ms integer]}
-		duplicatingWebble: null, 	//As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [when it happened as ms integer]}
-		shareModelWebble: null, 	//As set: {originalId: [Instance Id for webble being duplicated], copyId: [Instance Id for Webble that is a copy], timestamp: [when it happened as ms integer]}
-		pastingWebble: null, 		//As set: {childId: [Instance Id for webble being pasted], parentId: [Instance Id for Webble that is pasted upon], timestamp: [when it happened as ms integer]}
-		peelingWebble: null, 		//As set: {formerChildId: [Instance Id for webble being peeled], formerParentId: [Instance Id for Webble that was peeled from], timestamp: [when it happened as ms integer]}
-		loadingWebble: null, 		//As set: [Instance Id for webble being loaded]
-		mainMenuExecuted: null, 	//As set: {menuId: [menu sublink id], timestamp: [millisecond for when it happened]}
-		wblMenuExecuted: null 		//As set: {instanceId: [Instance Id for the Webble executing menu], menuItemName: [menu item name], timestamp: [millisecond for when it happened]}
-    };

     // Reset Selections, resets the work surface by removing all selections and half finished connections.